Are you worried about the future of SEO?

 1. On-Site Over Optimization

 This used to just mean keyword stuffing, but that ended a long time ago.
-Now it’s moved on to exact match anchor densities.
+Now the focus is making sure that your keywords fit naturally onto your page and are not unnaturally used.

 How to avoid this: Don’t repeat your main keywords over and over.
-You want to have a bunch of keyword variations and rank for broad match terms.
+Use natural language, use lots of variation and synonyms.

 2. Off-Site Over Optimization

 *The good thing is that the HOTH gives you lots of opportunities to diversify your anchors.
-You don’t even have to use any exact match anchors with us – many of our customers purely use The HOTH as a diversification service.
+You don’t even have to use any exact match anchors with us – many of our customers use our link building services for anchor text diversity.

 3. Outted Blog Networks

 How to avoid this: Simple.
 Don’t use big blog networks to link directly to your money site.
-The good thing is, The HOTH is not a blog network and none of our products rely on a PBN.
+The good thing is, The HOTH does not use any blog network, and none of our products rely on a PBN.

 So there you have it, the 3 things that Google is going after.
-If you can avoid these things, you’ll be in the clear!
+If you can avoid these things, you’ll be in a very good place for massive SEO growth.